wp-plugins/nmedia-user-file-uploader/readme.txt

 N-Media file uploader plugin allow site users to upload files and share with admin.

 == Description ==
 This plugin lets the wordpress site users to upload files for admin.
 Each file is saved in private directory so each user can download/delete their own files after login.
 For more control please see PRO feature below.
-Use folowing shortcode:<br>
+Use folowing shortcode:: <strong>[nm-wp-file-uploader]</strong>
-[nm-wp-file-uploader]

 <h4>NOTE: Version 3.0 has major changes, but we have included a migration script which will copy all old files in new version</h4>
 <h3>Features</h3>